Kylie Jenner Shares New Stormi Photo After Deleting All Instagram Pics Of Her Daughter — But There’s A Catch

 As reported by Wonderwall, Kylie Jenner has shared some photos of Stormi on Snapchat since then, but the tot’s face also wasn’t visible in them.
 She had it turned away from the camera in one image, and another snapshot of Stormi lying on a bed was taken from a distance.

-Fans will just have to keep checking Kylie’s social media pages to see if she ever lifts her ban on sharing photos her daughter’s sweet face.
+Fans will just have to keep checking Kylie’s social media pages to see if she ever lifts her ban on sharing photos of her daughter’s sweet face.